-On behalf of our client, 1095 Kingston Road Ltd. ("Owner"), The Biglieri Group Ltd. ("TBG") has been retained to prepare the following Sustainability Brief in support of the enclosed Zoning Bylaw Amendment application for the lands municipally known as 1095 Kingston Road, in the City of Pickering, Ontario ("Subject Lands").
-The proposal includes the development of a high-density residential development, consisting of two podium volumes, each with two towers, for a total of four towers.
+On behalf of our client, Resident ("Owner"), The Biglieri Group Ltd. ("TBG") has been retained to prepare the following Sustainability Brief in support of the enclosed Zoning By-law Amendment application for the lands municipally known as 705 Kingston Road, in the City of Pickering, Ontario ("Subject Lands").
+The proposal includes the development of a mixed-use commercial/residential development.
 The following Brief expands on the contents of the Sustainability Checklist, also included as part of this application.
 As per the Sustainability Checklist, the project will meet all applicable Tier 1 mandatory performance measures.